 The sensor, batteries, and circuit board are not suitable for regular trash disposal.
-Return sensor to Maxtec for proper disposal or dispose according to local guidelines.
+Be sure to dispose of expired sensors in accordance with hospital, local, state, and federal regulations, or return to Maxtec for proper disposal or recovery.
 Follow local guidelines for disposal of other components.
 There are no special considerations for the disposal of the product packaging.